iminavo/scrum/Readme.md

 Daniil /Dan/ Kmetiuk - Our team lead.

+Mark Sachsenheim - The lead of team 2.

 Karina Skorodyadko - A business analyst.

 Sai Prabhu - A senior Scala devloper.